Ants 101Missy Henriksen

 and take action if ants are found.
 The first step to eliminating an

-challenge for someone without proper training.
+be a challenge for someone without proper training.
 You should contact a pest control

 professional to assist with the pest problem, but you can also